CVPR2025588/CVPR2025_FPST/README.md

 ![ms1m_sample.jpg](ms1m_sample.jpg)

+The image above shows examples of synthetic faces from the Syn-MS1M dataset.
+The leftmost face $I_p$ is the source, while the 13 faces to the right $I_t$ are the styled results.
+Below each $I_t$ is the CSIM score (computed using Arcface) comparing $I_p$ and $I_t$.
+The top row shows the reference styles $I_r$ used for the transfer.

 ### Syn-MS1M (10K ids/1M images)
 Below is the Google Drive download link for Syn-MS1M, where each subject has undergone age and pose augmentation, including 10k subjects and 1M images.
 - [Google Drive](https://drive.google.com/drive/folders/1TN_FftxXr_IP0iqsnu11itPGpCyfpYTo?usp=sharing)

 ## Syn-MPIE
-The Multi-PIE database features four sessions with 337 subjects, capturing diverse facial poses, lighting conditions, and expressions.
-Selected parameters include 13 yaw angles (-90° to +90° in 15° steps), seven lighting conditions (-60° to +60° in 30° intervals, plus overhead and ambient lighting), and two expressions (neutral and smiling).
-Each identity generated 182 synthetic data points, forming the Syn-MPIE-2000 dataset.
+The original Multi-PIE database offers a diverse collection of facial data, featuring variations in pose, lighting, and expression.
+From this dataset, we selected 13 facial orientations (yaw angles ranging from -90° to +90° in 15° increments), seven lighting conditions, and two expressions (neutral and smiling).
+For each unique identity, 182 synthetic faces were generated.
+We conducted experiments with 200, 500, and 2000 unique identities, resulting in the creation of the Syn-MPIE-200, Syn-MPIE-500, and Syn-MPIE-2000 datasets, respectively.

 ![mpie_sample.jpg](mpie_sample.jpg)

+The image above shows examples of synthetic faces in the MPIE dataset.
+The leftmost face $I_p$ is the source, the bottom row $I_t$ shows styled results, and the top row $I_r$ displays reference styles, each with a frontal image and pose variations.
+CSIM scores (computed using ArcFace) compare the frontal image with its pose variations in both $I_t$ and $I_r$.
+The light blue CSIM below $I_t$’s frontal image indicates its similarity to the source $I_p$.

 ### Syn-MPIE (2K ids/0.36M images)
 Below is the Google Drive download link for Syn-MPIE, which includes 10k subjects and 0.36M images.